sh3ee3sh/DmCDECoalescedEdits/README.md

 The `IsNTGoldMaster` function asks, "Is this the final release?"
 By modifying it to always output `false`, you successfully trick the game into thinking it's a developer build, granting access to the debug menu.

-# Guide how to use this
+# Guide How to Replace Files from your PS4 PKG Game

 Step 1: Unpacking your game (fake pkgs only) (skip if your game is already dumped) -